 Network-initiated message when the MS roams to another GPRS network: This path begins at the host of visited network and ends at the GPRS mobile

-The GPRS network encapsulates all data network protocols into its own encapsulation protocol called the GPRS tunneling protocol (GTP).
+The GPRS network encapsulates all data network protocols into its own encapsulation protocol called the GPRS tunnelling protocol (GTP).
 The GTP ensures security in the backbone network and simplifies the routing mechanism and the delivery of data over the GPRS network.

 The operation of the GPRS is partly independent of the GSM network.
 However, some procedures share the network elements with current GSM functions to increase efficiency and to make optimum use of free GSM resources (such as unallocated time slots).